gulp-cookery/gulp-chef/README.md

 }
 ```

-Here the "`each-dir`" plugin iterates sub folders of "`modules`" folder that was denoted by the "`dir`" property, and generates a new "`dir`" property, passing to each sub tasks.
+Here the "[each-dir](https://github.com/gulp-cookery/gulp-ccr-each-dir)" plugin iterates sub folders of "`modules`" folder that was denoted by the "`dir`" property, and generates a new "`dir`" property, passing to each sub tasks (only one task "concat" here).
 Sub tasks can read this value in their "`config`" property, and user can use the "`{{dir}}`" syntax to reference the value in configuration.

 ### Conditional Configurations

 Gulp-chef supports conditional configurations via runtime environment modes.
 This functionality is based on [json-regulator](https://github.com/amobiz/json-regulator?utm_referer="gulp-chef"), check it out for more information.

-By default, `development`, `production` and `staging` modes are supported.
+By default, `development`, `production`, and `staging` modes are supported.
 You can write your configurations for each specific mode under `development`/`dev`, `production`/`prod`, and `staging`  property respectively.

 For example, with the following configuration: